paul-ollis/clippets/docs/user-guide/basics.rst

 Anatomy
 =======

-Clippets' sole purpose is to make it quick and easy to repeatedly assemble a sequences of text snippets and paste the result into a document.
+Clippets' sole purpose is to make it quick and easy to assemble a sequences of text snippets and paste the result into a document.
 Below is an example of Clippets running in the terminal, annotated to show the principle components.

 .. _comp:
 .. figure:: basics/components.svg